227824

 Quick Answer

-Water that isn’t hot enough is most often caused by a thermostat set too low, a failing heating element (electric), a weak burner (gas), sediment buildup, or a broken dip tube that mixes cold water with hot.
-Start by checking the thermostat setting, then determine whether the problem is new or ongoing.
+Water that isn’t hot enough is usually caused by a thermostat set too low, a failing heating element or burner, sediment buildup, or a broken dip tube that mixes cold water into the hot supply.

 Start Here: What’s Happening?

-• Water has never been very hot: Thermostat set too low or heater undersized
+• Water has never been very hot: Thermostat setting or undersized heater

-• Water used to be hotter: Likely sediment, dip tube failure, or component wear
+• Water used to be hotter: Sediment, dip tube failure, or wear

 What you noticeLikely causeWhat to check